yavzali/AgenticSMFScraper/Knowledge/WEB_ASSESSMENT_GUIDE.md

 ## OVERVIEW

 ### What Is It?
-The Web Assessment Pipeline is a manual review system where products identified by the Catalog Crawler are reviewed by a human before being imported into Shopify.
+The Web Assessment Pipeline is a manual review system where products identified by the Catalog Monitor are reviewed by a human. **NEW in v2.2.0**: Products are uploaded to Shopify as DRAFTS before human review, then published based on assessment decisions.

 ### Why Does It Exist?
 - **Modesty Filtering**: Determine if new products meet modesty standards (Modest, Moderately Modest, or Not Modest)
 - **Deduplication Validation**: Confirm if suspected duplicates are truly duplicates or genuinely new products
+- **🆕 Controlled Publishing**: Products exist in Shopify as drafts, human approval controls publication to live store

-### Key Characteristic
+### Key Characteristics
-- **CATALOG CRAWLER EXCLUSIVE**: Only used in the Catalog Crawler workflow
+- **CATALOG MONITOR EXCLUSIVE**: Only used in the Catalog Monitor workflow
 - **NOT USED**: Product Updater (updates existing Shopify products directly)
 - **NOT USED**: New Product Importer (URLs pre-filtered, imported directly)

+### 🆕 Draft-First Workflow (v2.2.0)
+**Key Innovation**: Products uploaded to Shopify as DRAFTS before human review

+**Benefits**:
+- ⚡ **2-3x Faster Image Loading**: Assessment interface displays Shopify CDN images instead of retailer URLs
+- 🔒 **More Reliable**: Images already on Shopify, no broken retailer links
+- 📊 **Status Tracking**: Local DB tracks publication status (`not_uploaded`, `draft`, `published`)
+- ✅ **Early Upload**: Products on Shopify before review (easier to manage drafts than external URLs)

 ---

 ## WHEN ASSESSMENT PIPELINE IS USED

-### Catalog Crawler Workflow 2 (Monitoring for New Products)
+### Catalog Monitor Workflow (Monitoring for New Products) 🆕

 **Step-by-Step Flow**:

 ```
-1. Catalog Crawler extracts products from retailer's "newest" page
+1. Catalog Monitor extracts products from retailer's "newest" page
    ↓
 2. Deduplication checks against baseline and Shopify products
    ↓